IT Governance Policy

 - Monitoring performance and compliance against agreed-upon objectives.

-The Chief Information Officer (CIO) is the senior manager authorized to lead the IMT function on behalf of IPC.
-The CIO is accountable to all Deputy Ministers for the overall management of the IMT function in pursuit of the agreed-upon enterprise objectives.
+The Assistant Deputy Minister/Government Chief Information Officer (CIO) is the senior manager authorized to lead the IT function on behalf of the IPC.
+The CIO is accountable to all Deputy Ministers for the overall management of the IT function in pursuit of the agreed-upon enterprise objectives.

-The CIO is authorized to establish the management framework for the IMT function.
+The CIO is authorized to establish the management framework for the IT function.
 The framework includes:

 - Organizational structures and formal and informal reporting relationships;